Not another cloud billing horror story

 GetSite started with a hybrid infrastructure.
 Some services were deployed on Hetzner with Rancher, and others were split between AWS and MongoDB.

 On the MongoDB cloud, I was using Atlas and ran a serverless instance for the database.
 The invoices started to ramp up, but not in direct proportion with the traffic we were getting.
-At first it was a couple of bucks per month and very quickly got up to $40 / mo.
-As you might have guessed, this was a strong motivator to move from Mongo.
+At first, it was a couple of monthly bucks and very quickly increased to $40 / mo.
+As you might have guessed, this was a strong motivator for moving from Mongo.

 Before making the move, I tried to figure out what inflated the invoices so much.
 The database instance was getting 20 req/s at all times, and had no idea why.
 The official support was quite unresponsive and not helpful in this regard.

-Mind you, this spike in requests has started about a month ago, however the traffic to GetSite didn’t increase.
+Mind you, this spike in requests started about a month ago, however, the traffic to GetSite didn’t increase.
 Something’s fishy if you ask me, but I didn’t want to spend more time looking into it.

-On AWS, I had few Elastic Beanstalk instances that were quite expensive in comparison with Hetzner.
+On AWS, I had a few Elastic Beanstalk instances that were quite expensive compared with Hetzner.
 The instances were part of an autoscaling group.

 New infrastructure

 Enter Coolify, the successor to Rancher.
-I have been trying to find a replacement for Rancher for a couple of years now.
-It seems like all container managers (Portainer included) are now tailored to the enterprise.
-I read about Coolify a few months ago, but wasn’t convinced.
+I have been trying to find a replacement for Rancher for a few years.
+All container managers (Portainer included) seem to be tailored to the enterprise.
+I read about Coolify a few months ago but wasn’t convinced.
 Their website is not doing them justice.

 A couple of weeks ago, after the inflated MongoDB invoice, I decided to jump in and install Coolify on a Hetzner server.
 The onboarding process is a bit unintuitive, but it grew on me as I started using it.

 I moved all services from AWS, MongoDB, Rancher, and some old MySQL and Redis servers to Coolify in a day.
-Spent another day setting up workers, load balancers, backups, security and testing everything out.
+Spent another day setting up workers, load balancers, backups, and security, and testing everything out.
 All of this while keeping 100% uptime (ok… maybe like 99.99%).

 Costs